AneebaWaseem/Game-Development/Rock-Paper-Scissors/README.md

 ## Getting Started

 - **Dependencies**: This program does not have any external dependencies.
 It's a self-contained C++ program.
-- **Usage**: Feel free to use, modify, or enhance this program.
-It's a fun way to explore basic C++ programming and enjoy a classic game.

-## Contributing

-Contributions and improvements are welcome!
-If you'd like to add features, improve the user interface, fix any issues, or suggest enhancements, please feel free to submit a pull request.
-Let's make this game even more enjoyable together!

-## License

-This project is open-source and available under the MIT License.
-You are free to use, distribute, and modify this code in accordance with the license terms.

 Enjoy playing Rock-Paper-Scissors and happy coding!